nocomplexity/SecurityArchitecture/protection/security-classifications.md

 # Security classifications

-Data classification of security classification is a specialized term used in the fields of cybersecurity to describe the process of:
+Data classification of security classification is a specialised term used in the fields of cybersecurity to describe the process of:
 * identifying
-* categorizing and
+* categorising and
 * protecting
 content according to its sensitivity or impact level.
-Data classification is needed before a starting a risks analyse and defining an architecture to protect your assets.
+Data classification is needed before starting a risk analysis and defining an architecture to protect your assets.

 ```{tip}
 Simple security classifications are the best.